OCD: Misnamed, But No Longer Mistreated

 Spontaneous healing can occur when the person is very young.
 But if it shows up in the teen years, the symptoms often become worse.
 An X-ray or MRI reveals the damage, and a decision about whether to wait for healing or repair the lesion must be made.
 When surgery is chosen—usually based on continued pain and a desire to return to sports—various methods are traditionally employed.
 These include pinning the loose bone back in place; microfracturing the base of the lesion to stimulate healing; cartilage replacement; or complete cartilage and bone replacement.

 Unfortunately, none of these has a consistently high rate of uniform healing.
 The reason is that the bone and cartilage may be partially “dead”—a condition which led to the lesion in the first place.
 Re-fixing abnormal tissue has an uncertain outcome.
-The loss of active time, coupled with the frustration of parents, coaches and teammates around a player’s continued pain and swelling, stimulated us to design another approach—articular cartilage paste grafting—in 1991.
-Long-term data, now over 25 years, confirms the success of the paste graft treatment in these lesions.
+The loss of active time, coupled with the frustration of parents, coaches, and teammates around a player’s continued pain and swelling, stimulated us to design another approach—articular cartilage paste grafting—in 1991.
+Long-term data confirms the success of the paste graft treatment in these lesions.